 While 529 plans are incredibly helpful in the right situations, you shouldn’t necessarily start contributing as soon as you have children.
 Here are three big reasons to consider alternatives:

-Though there are some exceptions for things like scholarships, for the most part money within a 529 plan will be taxed and penalized if it’s withdrawn for anything other than qualified higher education expenses.
+Though there are some exceptions for instances like scholarships, for the most part money within a 529 plan will be taxed and penalized if it’s withdrawn for anything other than qualified education expenses.
 And if you received a state income tax deduction for your contributions, you may have to pay that back as well.

 This is worth considering since there are a lot potential reasons that you might want to use this money for other goals: